Fan View: 'He has more goals than Arsenal' - Gunners trolled as Ronaldo scores in Manchester United second ...

 Fan View: 'He has more goals than Arsenal' - Gunners trolled as Ronaldo scores in Manchester United second debut

-Manchester United fans have trolled Arsenal after Cristiano Ronaldo's scored two goals for the club against Newcastle United on Saturday at Old Trafford.
+Manchester United fans have trolled Arsenal after Cristiano Ronaldo scored two goals for the Red Devils against Newcastle United at Old Trafford on Saturday.

 Ronaldo's second debut set a new record for the longest gap between appearances in the competition’s history - 12 years and 118 days - as his last Premier League appearance was in May 2009 against Arsenal.